seatgeek/android-PlacesAutocompleteTextView/README.md

 the device's IP address.
 If your app has different requirements for where you want to bias the address results to or you want more accuracy than a geoip lookup, you can pass an Android `Location` into the `PlacesAutocompleteTextView` using the `#setCurrentLocation()` method.

+You can tweak the biasing radius by using the `setRadiusMeters(Long)` method.

 If you'd like to disable biasing completely, you can `setLocationBiasEnabled(false)`